-But while everyone understands that these are trying times, businesses (in this case, creditors) have to make some tough and necessary measures to reclaim their money to remain afloat.
+COVID-19 has led to many Americans struggling financially.
+While some are forced to work from home and take salary cuts, others have lost their jobs altogether.
+But while everyone understands that these are trying times, businesses and creditors have to make some tough and necessary measures to reclaim their money to remain afloat.
 One of the tactics creditors are using is wage garnishment.

 They can do this by pleading their case in front of a judge or through summary judgments.
 After the win, the creditor sends the court document to your employer, directing them to deduct money from your paycheck.